aws-deadline/deadline-cloud-for-keyshot/README.md

 1. Windows or macOS operating system for job submission and Windows operating system for job rendering

 > [!NOTE]
-> Deadline Cloud service-mangaged fleets have built-in access to KeyShot 2024 only.
+> Deadline Cloud service-managed fleets have built-in support for KeyShot 2024 only.
 When submitting a job from KeyShot 2023, you can still render your job on KeyShot 2024 by updating the "Conda Packages" field in the submitter specify `keyshot=2024.*`.

 ## Submitter